rajesh-krishnan/hamsa/README.md

 This implementation follows the SLIDE paper referenced below and the author's original implementation in C++.
-Our implementation is in C with minimal external dependencies; included third-party dependencies include klib, tiny-json, SFMT, and cnpy.
+Our implementation is in C with minimal external dependencies; included third-party dependencies include uthash, tiny-json, SFMT, and cnpy.
 We have refactored the code considerably, included code to replace C++ std functions, eliminated code repetition, and dependency on C++ cnpy and zlib.
 We import/export to `.npy` files instead of the `.npz` archives.
 Based